How to Get Back On Track When Your Writing Plans Go Awry

 Perhaps you’ve got a big goal in mind, like “making a living writing” – but you’re not sure what path to take in order to get there.
 There are a couple of different options that both feel equally “right” (or wrong!) to you.

-For instance, should you be a freelancer, billing by the hour (or project) and working for clients?
-It’s a quick way to start making money, but you’ll eventually be capped by how many hours you can work and by the maximum hourly rate you can realistically charge.
+For instance, should you be a freelance writer, billing by the hour (or project) and working for clients?
+It’s a quick way to start making money, but you’ll eventually be capped by how many hours you can work and by the maximum hourly rate you can realistically charge, and you may end up having to write pieces that don’t particularly interest you.

 #4: Life Gets in the Way